jdelrue/info_grid/docs/roadmap/readme.md

 - not user friendly, only meant for developers
 - no user interface, only python scripting
-- this is a pre-release version and the nodes are rebooted regularly and its data is erased
+- this is a pre-release version and the nodes are rebooted regularly and its data is erased (DO NOT RUN PRODUCTION !)
+- uses TFT from testnet (so free money)

 ## TF Grid 1.0.1 (June 2019)